 What is the best way for men to hide hair loss at the crown?

-Do you want to know more about how hair building fibres work to hide hair loss at the crown?
+Do you want to know more about how hair thickening fibres work to hide hair loss at the crown?
 Click here to see how they work.

-The second tip is to brush your hair back from the top of your head to cover your crown (see image below).
+The second tip is to brush your hair back from the top of your head to cover your crown.
 Sounds simple, but most men don’t think to do this.
 This is simply a different way to style your hair.
 This may involve growing the top mid section of your hair a little longer so it can be combed back.
-See this image of a male with longer hair at the crown.
-But you can still see his bald crown under his hair.
-This is where you use hair building fibres like Nut Job.

 Invest in a hand-held mirror.
 Use a hand-held mirror to see the back of your hair at the crown and ensure your hair is covering up your bald spot.
 If your hair is much shorter at the crown, then hair loss can easily be covered with hair fibres.
 Some men find that their hair grows in a circular direction at the crown (see image below) which makes it difficult to comb mid-section hair back over the crown.
 Hair fibres is a great way to cover up hair loss at the crown if this is the case.
 As is growing your hair a little longer (like image here).
 Don’t be tempted to go for a number one cut as this is the hardest hair style to cover up bald spots.

-Just about every television personality uses hair building fibres like Nut Job™ for an instant result.
+Just about every television personality uses hair thickening fibres like Nut Job™ for an instant result.

 Nut Job is a natural product and does not cause any irritation and has no side effects.
 But remember they must be applied to clean dry hair and will stay in place in wind and rain and while playing sport or at the gym.

 The below image shows a male with a double crown.
 His balding area is on both crowns and he has successfully covered up the hair loss with Nut Job™ Hair Fibres.
 Below is a before and after image using Nut Job Hair Fibres in Black.